eclipseisoffline/eclipsestweakeroo/FEATURES.md

 - If `playerListHideHeader` is enabled, it hides the additional player list header some servers use.
 - If `playerListHideFooter` is enabled, it hides the additional player list footer some servers use.
+- If `playerListHidePing` is enabled, it hides the ping bars from the player list.
 - If `playerListHideObjective` is enabled, it hides the scoreboard objective from the player list.
 - If `playerListNames` is enabled, it uses fancy names for the names that appear in the list.
 - If `playerListBelowBossbar` is enabled, the player list will be moved below all bossbars rendering.